ayushi-yadav30/-Intro-to-VR-Development-/README.md

 ## 📌 Project Overview
 This project is a 3D scene created using Blender as part of a Virtual Reality workshop.
-The scene represents a simple workspace setup including objects like a table, laptop, lamp, books, plant, and wall.
+The scene represents a simple workspace setup including objects like a table, laptop, lamp, books, plant,frame and wall.

 ## 🛠️ Tools Used
 - Blender (3D Modeling & Rendering)